 Additional ingredients, like tomato juice, still needed

-If you’re not so keen on spice, Fast Mary’s mild bloody mary mix combines a subtle amount of heat with the bold flavors of dill, garlic, and pickles.
-The brand is the product of chemist and bartender Wendi Winkler, who wanted to craft a bar-quality bloody mary for her customers at home.
-Once you’re stocked with spirits and a tomato base, just add 1 ounce of the mixer to your bloody mary for a beautifully seasoned drink.
+If you’re not so keen on spice, Fast Mary’s mild Bloody Mary mix combines a subtle amount of heat with the bold flavors of dill, garlic, and pickles.
+The brand is the product of chemist and bartender Wendi Winkler, who wanted to craft a bar-quality Bloody Mary for her customers at home.
+Once you’re stocked with your favorite vodka and a tomato base, just add 1 ounce of the mixer to your Bloody Mary for a beautifully seasoned drink.